What to Expect After the Cabin Crew Assessment Day

 Some other documents you will need to take with you:

-Now you know what to expect after the final interview and, more importantly, how long you have to wait to get to this point.
+Now you know what to expect after the final interview and, more importantly, how long it will take you to reach this point.

-Learn how to pass every single stage of the cabin crew interview from the first try.
+Learn how to pass every stage of the cabin crew interview on the first try.

 Some articles you might like: